Robert Hollander: Career

 Hollander began teaching at Princeton University in 1962, eventually taking emeritus status as a professor in 2003.

 In 1982, Hollander began working on the Dartmouth Dante Project, a digital collection of over seventy commentaries on the Divine Comedy dating back to 1322.
 This was one of the first instances of computer technology being used in literature studies, and encouraged more advances in digital humanities.
 Forty years later, literature scholar Jeffrey Schnapp called the project a "go-to tool."

 Hollander was elected president of the Dante Society of America from 1979 to 1985.
 He was head of Princeton University's Butler College from 1991 to 1995 and chair of their Department of Comparative Literature from 1994 to 1998.

 In 1997, Robert and Jean Hollander began working on an English translation of the Divine Comedy.
 The couple's Inferno, Purgatorio, and Paradiso were released in 2000, 2003, and 2007 respectively.
 The translation was critically acclaimed, with novelist Tim Parks calling their Inferno “the finest of them all” and critic Joan Acocella calling their entire Comedy “the best on the market.”
 Robert's notes to the translation were recognized as being especially thorough, with Acocella estimating that they were "almost thirty times as long as the text."

 Personal life

 Robert and Jean Hollander (née Haberman) met as graduate students at Columbia University.
 They married in 1964 and had three children, one of whom died in infancy.
+They moved first to Princeton, New Jersey, and then in 1965 moved to 10 acres of woods at the base of Sourland Mountain in Hopewell Township, Mercer County, New Jersey, where they were longtime residents.
 Jean Hollander died in 2019.

-From 1977 onwards, Hollander's former students had an annual tradition of returning to the professor's old classroom and reading from Dante's Divine Comedy together.
+From 1977 onwards, Hollander's former students had an annual tradition of returning to the professor's former classroom and reading from Dante's Divine Comedy together.

 Death and legacy

-Hollander died on April 20, 2021 at his son's home in Pau'uilo, Hawaii.
+Hollander died on April 20, 2021, at his son's home in Pa'auilo, Hawaii.
 Italian news agency Agenzia Nazionale Stampa Associata noted that his death was only several months away from the 700th anniversary of Dante's own death.
-Hollander received full length obituaries in both The Washington Post and The New York Times.
+Hollander received full length obituaries in The Washington Post, The New York Times and La Voce di New York.